Jacqueline Brennan

 Jacquie Brennan is an Australian stage, television film and theatre actress and voiceover artist.
-She is known for her roles in Bullpitt!, The Hollowmen, and her best known role in Australian award-winning television drama Wentworth as Officer Linda 'Smiles' Miles.
+She is known for her roles in Bullpitt!, The Hollowmen, and her best known role in Australian award-winning television drama Wentworth as Officer (later Deputy Governor) Linda 'Smiles' Miles.

 Education

 Brennan graduated from the University of Southern Queensland with a Diploma of Performing Arts.

 Career

 Theatre

 Brennan has worked for both Queensland Theatre Company and Sydney Theatre Company, with Camille (1986) and The Merry Wives of Windsor (1987) and Dinkum Assorted (1989) for the former and Milo (1994) for the latter.
 She wrote and starred in one-woman show Dangerous When Wet in 1991 and toured Australia with 1960s spoof group 'The Harlettes' in 1995.

 Her other theatre credits include Room to Move, Camille (both 1986), Australian musical Beach Blanket Tempest (1988), Rosy Apples, Too Darn Hot (both 1990), Macquarie (1998), Silhouette (1999) and a 2001 Australian tour of Are You Being Served?